The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2017)

 St. Padre Pio, pray for us.

-To submit any corrections, additional information, or questions, please email Joe (me) at JosephOstermeir@gmail.com
+To submit any corrections, additional information, questions, or comments please email Joe (me) at JosephOstermeir@gmail.com

 Onward and upward!